13 February 2019 by VegettoEX

-The Kanzenshuu community is, without a doubt, the most knowledgeable and welcoming Dragon Ball fan community there has ever been.
+The Kanzenshuu community’s goal is to foster a knowledgeable and welcoming group of Dragon Ball fans.
 We do this by encouraging and expecting all of our members to do just a few simple things: namely, just be awesome people.

 By signing up for and posting in the Kanzenshuu community, you agree to these rules:

 Registration is a manual and queued approval process by administrators; it can and will be likely that account registration approvals will take a few days.
 Our forum is but one area of the overall Kanzenshuu website, which itself is a project maintained in the free time of its administrators.
 If you have problems with your account (such as activation or password changes), please contact us and we will be happy to fix any problems.
+Any new account registrations that bounce back will be deleted; please ensure that you have access to a valid e-mail address and enter it correctly.
 Account names will not be changed under any circumstances, and users found with multiple accounts are subject to removal.
-In general, accounts and associated content are not deleted under most circumstances.
+Accounts and associated content are not deleted under most circumstances.

-This is an huge community!
+This is a huge community!
 You want people to understand what you are saying, and you likely want to be taken seriously.
 Be sure to use proper sentence structure when you write, along with punctuation and spacing where appropriate.
 While these situations are rare, posts are subject to being corrected in red by moderators; this is intended to give people a little “heads-up” that they agreed to these rules and are expected to type properly.
 Not every little mistake will be corrected (especially those from our foreign, non-native-English-speaking visitors), but if you find yourself subject to these corrections, it may be time to re-evaluate your posting style.
+We do not expect perfection; that being said, conduct yourself as a professional, and you will be seen as one.

 This is a Dragon Ball-exclusive community.
 Unless there is a direct comparison, correlation, or influence being discussed with regard to other franchises, we ask that all conversations and contributions be about and solely about Dragon Ball.
 All contributions should be polite, accepting, and written properly.
 Excessive (particularly one-line-quote-and-response) back-and-forths are frowned upon, as are multiple posts in a row by the same user.
 Please think about your contributions before making them; a simple “Yes” or “I agree”, while having a perfectly fine sentiment behind them, do not actually add anything substantial to the on-going conversations.
 Just like a single word is not an appropriate response, an image in and of itself is not an appropriate response.
 No matter what the subject matter, we simply ask that our members bring as much substance to the conversation as possible in as well-written a way as possible.
 All written and visual content should, as a general rule, be kept as “safe for work” as possible.
 Please do not contact individual moderators or administrators regarding forum content and activity.
 If you wish to bring posts to a moderator’s attention, please do so by using the built-in functionality — there is a button on every post! — to report the content to our centralized database.
 Please note that our forum is not a platform for unsolicited private communication to users; should we receive reports of unwanted private messages and spamming, account access will be revoked.